-The Water and Sewer Fee as adopted increases by 3.5 percent in FY26, which would equal a monthly charge of \$55.36 for the average residential user.
+The Water and Sewer Fee is proposed to increase by 3.5 percent in FY26, which would equal a monthly charge of \$55.36 for the average residential user.
 The increasing fee supports cost of services, maintaining existing critical infrastructure, and planned growth in the system.
-The typical homeowner will experience a \$1.91 monthly and \$23.00 per year fee increase from the FY25 adopted budget.
+The typical homeowner would experience a \$1.91 monthly fee increase.